sinonjs/sinon/docs/release-source/release/fakes.md

 ### Instance properties

-The instance properties are the same as a [`sinon.spy`][spies].
-The following properties are just a few of them, you can refer to
+The instance properties are the same as those of a [`sinon.spy`][spies].
+The following examples showcase just a few of the properties available to you.
+Refer to the [spy docs][spies] for a complete list.
-[spies][spies] documentation for all of them.

 #### `f.callback`